 2.4 Making display elements adjustable

-Avoid using flashing or moving elements unless there is a means for users to stop the movement.
+Avoid using flashing or moving elements unless there is a way for users to stop the movement.
 Also, avoid putting text over background images – doing this makes it much more difficult to read.

-The second element of ensuring the accessibility of the display of your materials is to put control into the hands of the learner.
-If you provide documents created accessibly, the learner will be able to apply their own preference of font, colour and so on.
-If you are presenting materials to be viewed in a web browser, provide links to guidance on how to use your browser to meet some of your accessibility needs and preferences (such as these resources for Firefox, Chrome, and Safari).
-If you are using another kind of platform to deliver your online teaching (web conferencing, LMS, etc.), try to find out what accessibility features it has, and give guidance to your learners on how to find and use them.
+The second element of ensuring the accessibility of the display of your materials is to put control into the hands of the student.
+If you provide documents created accessibly, students will be able to select their preferred font, colour, and so on.
+If you are presenting materials to be viewed in a web browser, provide links to guidance on how browsers can be used to meet some accessibility needs and preferences (such as these resources for Firefox, Chrome, Safari, Android and iOS).
+If you are using another kind of platform to deliver your online material (via web conferencing, learning management system, etc.), try to find out what accessibility features it has and give guidance to your students on how to find and use them.